AlexSafatli/Pylogeny/README.md

 Installation
 -------------

 Installation requires access to some manner of UNIX-like system or terminal.
+Furthermore, **basic build tools** and **python development header include files** are required to install this software.
+In Ubuntu, this is done with the command

+     sudo apt-get install python-dev build-essential

+If you do not use a Debian or Ubuntu-derived Linux distribution, search for instructions on acquiring these for your platform.

-You must first install non-Python dependencies, which currently stand as only [libpll](http://libpll.org).
+Before continuing, first install non-Python library dependencies, which currently stand as only [libpll](http://libpll.org).
 Acquire the appropriate binary or install, from source, version 1.0.2 with SSE3 support.
 A convenient shell script is located in the root directory of this repository that will perform this installation.

-Once you have acquired and installed all of the necessary non-Python dependencies, you can install this software automatically using `pip` or `easy_install` with the command
+Once you have acquired and installed all of the necessary non-Python dependencies, you can install this software automatically using `pip` or `easy_install`.

+If you do not have these packages, you can install them in Ubuntu with

+    sudo apt-get install pip setuptools

+If you have them, install this package with the command

     pip install pylogeny